houseofcat/turbocookedrabbit/README.md

 What I have attempted to do is to make your life blissful by not forcing you to deal with it.
 The rules are still there, but hopefully, I give you the tools to not stress out about it and to simplify **out of process** acknowledgements.

-That being said, there is only so much I can hide in my library, which is why I have exposed .Errors(), so that you can code accordingly.
+That being said, there is only so much I can hide in my library, which is why I have exposed .Errors(), so that you can code and log accordingly.

 ```golang
 err := consumer.StartConsuming()